projectcalico/calico/master/usage/decommissioning-a-node.md

   cluster.
 - You are renaming a node.
 - You are receiving an error about an IP address already in use.
+- Readiness checks are failing due to unreachable peers that are no longer in the cluster.
 - Hosts are regularly added and removed from your cluster.